 MENTEE application form:

-The first application round is open until June 15th.
-Matches will be announced around Mid-July.
+The second application round will be open until November 30th, 2017.
+Matches will be announced around late December/early January.

 If you have any questions, suggestions or comments about the program, please email to firstname.lastname@example.org